 The Psychological Service works within South Ayrshire's staged approach to supporting young people with additional support needs.
 The first stage of the process involves support at the classroom level by class teachers and other support staff based within the school.
-If a school wish to consult or chat to the Educational Psychologist regarding a child, school staff will always ask parental permission first.
-Once this is provided, the school or psychologist will keep the parent or carer up to date with discussions.
-If the child or young person is then formally referred to the service, parents will be involved in discussions.
+If a school wish to consult with the Educational Psychologist regarding a child, school staff will always ask parental permission first.
+Once this is provided, the school will keep the parent or carer up to date with discussions.
+If the child or young person is then formally referred to the service, parents will be involved in direct discussions with the Educational Psychologist.